talk2viren/umermansoor.github.io/_posts/2017-03-19-tweaking-tcp-for-real-time-applications-nagle-algorithm-and-delayed-acknowledgment.md

 If there's no congestion, TCP is supposed to send data out as soon as it receives it from the application, after tacking on a header.
 If the application is generating a lot of small messages, the headers can add a lot of overhead (Each TCP+IP header is 40 bytes so if we are sending 1-byte of data, it's sent as 41-byte packet on the network.)
 Nagle's algorithm is way to reduce the overhead by combining many small messages into a single message.
 In other words, **it is a technique to make TCP more efficient by reducing the number of packets that are sent over the network**.

-Nagle's algorithm works great for most TCP applications like video streaming or the high-volume network sniffer I wrote, which produced data at a very high rate for a few consumers (TCP clients.)
+Nagle's algorithm works great for most TCP applications like video streaming or the high-volume network sniffer I wrote many years ago, which produced data at a very high rate for a few consumers (TCP clients.)
 But it doesn't work in this case where, even though Edge Server has tens of thousands of concurrent clients, there's only a small amount of data (a chat message ~ 100 bytes) for each client.

 Luckily, Nagle's algorithm can be turned off easily by setting the [TCP_NODELAY](http://download.java.net/jdk7/archive/b123/docs/api/java/net/SocketOptions.html#TCP_NODELAY) flag in the application.
-Once Nagle's algorithm was disabled, the latency improved.
+Once Nagle's algorithm was disabled, the latency improved and was at an acceptable levels.

 So if you are building **TCP applications that expect responses to arrive in real-time, Nagle's algorithm (turned on by default) will result in poor performance and higher latency**.
 You should consider disabling it using the TCP_NODELAY socket option.